Information For Authors

 Our mission is to recognise and promote literary talent, empower authors and producing high-quality, market-facing books for an international audience.

-Akin to traditional publishing, Chaffinch Press invest money and resources only in manuscripts we believe in and then shepherding them through every step of the publishing process, from production to marketing, just like any Big 5 or indie press.
+Akin to traditional publishing, Chaffinch Press invest money and resources only in manuscripts we believe in and shepherd them through every step of the publishing process, from production to marketing, just like any major press.

 Standards at Chaffinch Press